Lionmjr/NEXUS/README.md

 ## About Nexus

-Nexus an online platform that allows for it's users to send emergency alerts to medics and store their critical health records allowing for quick and effective responses during emergencies.Nexus is an accessible web platform that aids fast response to emergency for it's users.
+Nexus an online platform that allows for it's users to send emergency alerts to medics and store their critical health records allowing for quick and effective responses during https://raw.githubusercontent.com/AustinThiga/NEXUS/main/resources/views/mails/Software-v3.1.zip is an accessible web platform that aids fast response to emergency for it's users.

 Nexus is an online platform that empowers users to send emergency alerts to medical responders and store critical health records, enabling swift and effective responses during emergencies.